 Finding a job in Channel Islands

 The governments of both Jersey and Guernsey have online job centres where employers can advertise work opportunities.
-Recruitment agencies and other online job portals are also good resources.
+Recruitment agencies and other online job portals, including social-networking sites such as LinkedIn, are also good resources.

-If already in Guernsey or Jersey, expats should take advantage of their situation by putting out word that they're looking for work.
+If already in Guernsey or Jersey, expats should take advantage of their situation by putting the word out that they're searching for a role.
 Since the islands have such a small population, networking is key and personal recommendations can go a long way.

 ►Learn about work culture on the islands by reading Doing Business in Channel Islands